You have a Glassfish server.

 You are a Drupal developer.

 You want to run Drupal in Glassfish.
-More importantly, you want to have it use clean urls because without that capability, all of your urls look like this: /index.php?foo/bar/baz.
-Which sucks, of course.
+More importantly, you want to have it use clean urls because without that capability, all of your urls look like this: /index.php?foo/bar/baz

 Let's set aside for the moment the desirability of running PHP in a Java application container for the moment1, and jump right to the meat of this geeky post.
 Here's how I got some of the clean url functionality you'd normally get from Apache's mod_rewrite, or using either mod_rewrite or Lua in lighttpd.